-More than halfway through his term, US president Joe Biden has yet to use his veto power.
-But that could change after the US Senate voted this week to block a US Labor Department rule that would have allowed retirement plans to consider environmental, social, and governance (ESG) factors in their investments.
+More than halfway through his term, US president Joe Biden had yet to use his veto power.
+But that changed after the US Senate voted earlier in March to block a US Labor Department rule that would have allowed retirement plans to consider environmental, social, and governance (ESG) factors in their investments.

 ESG principles call for broadening investment considerations beyond profit to incorporate a loosely defined set of issues that can include climate risk preparedness or a company’s working conditions or employee compensation.